 The budget for the SEP is an integral part of the project and the ICRC Myanmar wider activities as supported by other partners.
 Under ICRC programming, many elements of stakeholder engagement activities are already integral to the wider operations and programmes.
-The project budget has a cross-cutting elements budget line at 400,000USD.
-This will be used for the implementation of this SEP, as well as contributing to broader AAP objectives, such as the effective functioning of the hotlines and the CCC, and the capacity building and effective working of AAP and E&S focal points.
+Support costs of ICRC's activities under MCLAP include funds used for the implementation of this SEP and contributions to broader AAP objectives, such as the effective functioning of the hotlines and the CCC, and the capacity building and effective working of AAP and E&S focal points.

-The Economic Security (EcoSec) department and the Water and Habitat (WatHab) departments, will have primary technical responsibility for the project implementation.
-EcoSec is responsible for Component 3 (livelihoods support through cash assistance and in-kind assistance to farmers) while the WatHab department is responsible for Component 4 (community infrastructure).
+The Economic Security (EcoSec) department, and the Water and Habitat (WatHab) departments, will have primary technical responsibility for the project implementation.
+EcoSec is responsible for livelihoods support through cash assistance and in-kind assistance to farmers while the WatHab department is responsible for basic service provision and community infrastructure.
 Both the EcoSec and the WatHab departments have technical teams / ICRC technical field officers at the sub-delegation offices, in the States and Regions.
 AAP focal points embedded in the ICRC technical field teams at the State and Region level will support the broader technical teams and coordinate with and be supported by the AAP Officer in Yangon.

-Myanmar Red Cross Society (MRCS) will provide limited assistance in monitoring the delivery and implementation of project support to beneficiaries for activities under Component 3.
+Myanmar Red Cross Society (MRCS) will provide limited assistance in monitoring the delivery and implementation of project support to beneficiaries for some livelihoods activities.
 MRCS' networks allow them access to hard-to-reach areas in a timely fashion that makes it possible for ICRC to be one of the first responders to large-scale humanitarian needs in the country.
 ICRC retains responsibility and technical oversight of MRCS' work.
 MRCS staff and volunteers will be trained by ICRC staff to ensure that they understand and follow the relevant measures under the Project.